 Another type of micro lens has two parallel flat planes, and the varying refractive index across the lens causes the act of focusing.
 These planes are known as gradient-index (GRIN) lenses.
 Some micro-lenses attain focus action by using both a variation in the refractive index and the surface shape.
 Micro-Fresnel lenses are a type of micro lens that focuses light by refracting it with a set of concentric curved surfaces.
 These lenses can be fabricated to be very thin and lightweight.

-Micro-lens arrays contain multiple micro lenses that are formed in either a one-dimensional or two-dimensional array on a supporting substrate.
+Micro-lens arrays provided by optical mirror manufacturers contain multiple micro lenses that are formed in either a one-dimensional or two-dimensional array on a supporting substrate.
 The separate lenses have circular apertures and are arranged in a hexagonal array to reach maximum coverage of the substrate.
 There are gaps between the lenses, but making the micro-lenses with non-circular apertures can reduce the gaps.
 With optical sensor arrays, the tiny lens systems focus and concentrate the light onto the photo-diode surface, so that it does not land on non-photosensitive areas of the pixel device.

 Single micro lenses are used to pair light to optical fibers while micro lens arrays are often used to increase the light collection efficiency of charged couple device (CCD) arrays.
 The arrays collect and focus light onto the photosensitive areas of the CCD.